el2718/FastQSL2/README.md

   * please append this line to ~/.bashrc
   source /opt/intel/oneapi/setvars.sh intel64
 * Other compilers in https://fortran-lang.org/compilers/ should also work for FastQSL, while I have not test them, welcome for testing and sharing your experiences to me
+* For checking whether your compiler is successfully installed, you can try https://github.com/el2718/sudoku
 ### Compilation
 * For Linux and macOS (either by ifx/ifort or gfortran):
   * set -O3, -xHost, -ipo, -march=native for a better efficiency